Are you familiar with Baidu SEO?

 Some of the biggest differences you’ll find regarding Baidu and Google are:

-- Trust System – while Google relies heavily on domain authority and links for trust signals, Baidu uses an additional credibility system which displays the level of trust it places in a site in its SERP snippet.
+- Trust System – While Google relies heavily on domain authority and links for trust signals, Baidu uses an additional credibility system that displays the level of trust it places on a site in its SERP snippet.
 To display this, a site must pay a fee to apply for the badge.
-This can go a long way in building credibility with searchers, Baidu hasn’t officially stated that its Trust system counts as a ranking factor.
+This can go a long way in building credibility with searchers, but Baidu hasn’t officially stated that its Trust system counts as a ranking factor.
+That’s something to keep in mind when learning about Baidu SEO.

-- Link quality – though its made strides in identifying bad links, Baidu is not yet as proficient as Google at determining link quality.
+- Link quality – Though it has made strides in identifying bad links, Baidu is not yet as proficient as Google at determining link quality.
+This is one of the Baidu webmaster tools that still needs improvement.

 Baidu SEO Ranking Signals